This post may contain affiliate links. Please read our disclosure policy.

 • Season Generously – a key component to flavourful chicken, is the seasoning.
 Apply the dry rub and marinade liberally and allow to soak into the meat of the chicken.

-• Marinate – it’s most beneficial to allow your chicken to marinate in the refrigerator for 2 hours to overnight, covered, if time permits.
+• Marinate – it’s most beneficial to allow the chicken to marinate in the refrigerator for 2 hours to overnight, covered, if time permits.
 This will allow the seasoning to penetrate the skin and get into the meat.
 Although it is not required for this recipe, it is recommended.

 Can I Make this Ahead of Time?